Only this pageAll pages

 Installation

-Start with the installation guide.
+Start with the .

 On Windows, get the zip file from the Release page and extract the exe file to a folder defined in the PATH environment variable.